 Many STEM toys require companion apps that run on a phone, tablet or computer.
 Your child will need access to a compatible device that can run the app.
 The good news is that the majority of companion apps are available for both iOS and Android.

-Check the requirements carefully because many of these apps are not available for Amazon Fire tablets, the most popular (and best) kids tablets around.
-Though Fire tablets run a version of Android, they don’t have access to the Google Play store, so any app must be listed in the Amazon App Store for you to use it on those devices.
+Check the requirements carefully.
+And keep in mind that many of these apps are not available for Amazon Fire tablets, the most popular (and best) kids tablets around.
+Although Fire tablets run a version of Android, they don’t have access to the Google Play store, so any app must be listed in the Amazon App Store for you to use it on those devices.

-5. Does it provide instructions and challenges or leave you on your own?
+5. Does it provide instructions and challenges or leave kids on their own?

-The best STEM toys provide a guided learning experience that gives children the instructions they need, along with the flexibility, to make custom projects or programs.
-However, others, which are designed for older kids / adults leave you to figure things out on your own.
+The best STEM toys provide a guided learning experience that gives children both the tutorials and flexibility they need to make custom projects or programs.
+Others, especially those more targeted toward older kids / adults, leave you to figure things out on your own.

-For example the Sphero Bolt (opens in new tab) robot ball has a programming mode with a ton of different logic blocks you can use, but it offers no built-in tutorials or challenges.
-You’re given a blank canvas with no direction.
-On the other end of the spectrum, Wonder Workshop’s Dash and Dot robots have a series of increasingly complex coding challenges you must complete in order.
-Each of these has plenty of instructions to help you along.
+For example the Sphero Bolt (opens in new tab) robot ball has a programming mode with a ton of different logic blocks, but also offers tutorials, rather than just a blank canvas with no direction.
+Meanwhile, the Wonder Workshop’s Dash (opens in new tab) and Dot robots have a series of increasingly complex coding challenges you must complete in order, each with plenty of instructions to help.

 6. Does it use a standard programming language or building system?

-It’s also helpful if the building materials that a STEM toy uses are compatible with a larger ecosystem of accessories and blocks.
-In the case of Lego Boost or Lego Mindstorms EV3, there’s a huge world of Lego-compatible stuff out there.
+It’s also helpful if the building materials a STEM toy uses are compatible with a larger ecosystem of accessories and blocks.
+In the case of Lego Boost or Lego Mindstorms EV3 (opens in new tab), there’s a huge world of Lego-compatible stuff out there.
 On the other hand, Jimu robots use their own set of bricks, motors and sensors that aren’t cross-compatible with other companies’ products.

 Whatever STEM kit you choose, plan to spend time with your child using it.
 While many kids are sharp enough to pick up something like a robot kit and build it on their own, the experience of doing these projects with your child is priceless and also helps ensure they have a good time and maintain interest in the toy.